What Does a Private Security Guard Do?

 Education, Training, & Certification

-There are not a lot of requirements to get started working in private security.
-In fact, private security is one of several criminal justice careers jobs that don’t require a college degree.
+There are few requirements to work in private security.
+Private security is one of several criminal justice careers jobs that don’t require a college degree.

-For the more lucrative personal security and corporate security jobs, you need to have relevant experience, either through several years of working in various security-related jobs or as a former law enforcement officer or investigator.
+- Experience: For the more lucrative personal security and corporate security jobs, relevant experience, either through several years of working in various security-related jobs or as a former law enforcement officer or investigator, are needed.

-Most states require security guards to be registered.
-If they carry a gun, security guards must be registered to do that as well.
+- Registration: Most states require security guards to be registered.
+If they carry a gun, security guards must have a license or permit to carry a firearm.

 Private Security Guard Skills & Competencies